amsowie/HBproject/README.md

 ![alt tag](ScreenshotsZoomAsiaW2W.png "Zoomed Area")

+##Searching by Region and Weather
 They can filter searches by world region, month, or both in order to view city specific weather data.
 Clicking on a city marker will reveal an info window with additional details and gives users the option to save the city to their vacation planner.
 ![alt tag](Screenshots/CitiesSavedW2W.png "Saved cities")

+##Route Planning
-The vacation planner
-will calculate a a route home, guaranteeing the last leg is the shortest.
+The vacation planner will calculate a a route home, guaranteeing the last leg is the shortest.
 ![alt tag](Screenshots/RoutePlanW2W.png "Route planner")

+##Delete Cities
 If a user no longer wants to keep a city in their vacation planner, they can simply delete it.
 ![alt tag](Screenshots/CitiesDeletedW2W.png "Deleted cities")